- Home

 A test called the immunochemical faecal occult blood test (iFOBT) looks for tiny amounts of blood in your faeces.
 It is commonly used as a screening test for bowel cancer.

-An iFOBT is generally not recommended for people who are bleeding from the rectum or have bowel symptoms (change in bowel habit, anaemia, unexplained weight loss, abdominal pain).
+An iFOBT is generally not recommended for people who are bleeding from the rectum or have other bowel symptoms (e.g. a change in bowel habit, anaemia, unexplained weight loss, abdominal pain).
 People with these symptoms are usually referred for a colonoscopy straightaway.

 For an iFOBT, you usually collect a sample of your faeces at home.
-The sample is sent to a laboratory and examined for traces of blood, which may be a sign of polyps, cancer or another gastrointestinal condition.
-If the test finds blood in your faeces, your doctor will recommend you have a colonoscopy.
+The sample is sent to a laboratory and examined for traces of blood, which may be a sign of polyps, cancer or another condition.
+Only a small number (around 3–4%) of positive iFOBT tests are due to cancer or large precancerous polyps; more commonly the traces of blood are from benign conditions like haemorrhoids.
+However, if the test finds blood in your faeces, your doctor will rrecommend you have a colonoscopy.

 I had very light blood streaks on toilet paper when wiping my bottom.
 After 2 weeks of this, I went to my doctor thinking it was haemorrhoids but he sent me for a colonoscopy.